kevin-wangzefeng/enhancements/keps/sig-cloud-provider/providers/20191206-cloud-provider-huaweicloud.md

 `Cloud Provider For HUAWEI CLOUD` provides an external cloud controller manager for users.

-In this project, what we dedicated focus is provide a reliable and optimized implementation of `Cloud Controller Manager` which satisfies [cloudprovider.Interface](https://github.com/kubernetes/kubernetes/blob/919871e86aebf9e0a640a730d01957075d3a29be/staging/src/k8s.io/cloud-provider/cloud.go#L43).
+In this project, what we dedicated focus is to provide a reliable and optimized implementation of `Cloud Controller Manager` which satisfies [cloudprovider.Interface](https://github.com/kubernetes/kubernetes/blob/919871e86aebf9e0a640a730d01957075d3a29be/staging/src/k8s.io/cloud-provider/cloud.go#L43).

 ### Non-Goals